CookieHoodie/OsuBot/README.md

 CIRCLE_SLEEPTIME - A seldom changed value which can be experimented with if the timing is faulty (default is 10)

 *MIN_WAIT_DURATION - An IMPORTANT setting which deals with cursor lag.
-See Debug section for more details (Default is 1, which gives best performance(?)).
+Basically smaller values give better aim but might cause lag.
+See Debug section for more details (Default is 1).

 # Disclaimer